sara-nl/clouddocs/access-your-VM.markdown

 >**Note:**
 >
->You might need to install additional software on MacOS when using the `-X` flag.
+>You might need to install additional software on MacOS or Windows when using the `-X` flag.

 >**Note:**
 >The first time you start a session to a VM a warning is given that the machine is not cached.
 Select _yes_ to continue the session.